Colorado Court Records

 In Colorado, an arrest starts the process of a criminal case in the legal system.
 Other events occur in a stepwise manner:

-- Booking: the arresting officer takes the arrestee into custody and books them on criminal charges.
-Here, collecting personally identifying information, full-body search, fingerprinting, and mugshots make up the booking process.
+- Booking: The arresting officer takes the arrestee into custody and books them on criminal charges.
+The booking process includes collecting personally identifying information, a full-body search, fingerprinting, and mugshots.

-- The posting of bail, if granted: all arrested persons should go into custody by default.
-However, the option of bail depends on several factors such as the severity of the crime, the safety of the community, the financial capacity of the arrestee, employment status, and how many ties to the community the individual has.
+- If granted, posting bail means that all arrested persons should be taken into custody by default.
+However, the option of bail depends on several factors, such as the crime's severity, the community's safety, the arrestee's financial capacity, employment status, and the individual's ties to the community.

 - An advisement/arraignment: a court hearing that officially notifies the defendant of the charges

-- Sentencing: whatever the jury trial verdict is, the judge schedules a hearing to issue the sentence.
-To this, post-trial motions, such as appeals, can proceed.
+- Sentencing: Whatever the jury trial verdict, the judge schedules a hearing to issue the sentence.
+After this, post-trial motions, such as appeals, may proceed.

 Can You Be Put On Trial Twice For The Same Crime In Colorado?